-The first requirement in the definition in section 41(1) is that there must be a "group of companies" as defined in section 1(1).
-Paragraphs (i) and (ii) of the proviso then proceed to exclude certain companies and shares from consideration.
+The definition of "group of companies" in section 41(1) defines a group of companies as "a group of companies as defined in section 1(1)" but in applying that definition specifically excludes, through paragraphs (i) and (ii) of the proviso, certain companies and shares from consideration.
+See the definition of "group of companies" in section 41(1) in the Annexure for detail on the companies and shares that are excluded in the proviso.

-At issue is whether, after excluding the companies and shares listed in the proviso, the remaining companies meet the requirements set out in the definition in section 1(1) and comprise a group of companies under the definition in section 41(1).
+At issue is whether, after excluding the companies and shares listed in the proviso, the remaining companies meet the requirements of the definition of "group of companies" in section 1(1) and comprise a group of companies under the definition of "group of companies" in section 41(1).
 If not, the corporate rules may not apply to a transaction conducted between those remaining companies.

-Craies, Statute Law states the following on the effect of a limiting proviso: 1
+Craies, Statute Law states the following on the effect of a limiting proviso:3

-"The effect of an excepting or qualifying proviso, according to the ordinary rules of construction, is to except out of the preceding portion of the enactment, or to qualify something enacted therein, which, but for the proviso, would be within it"
+"'[T]he effect of an excepting or qualifying proviso, according to the ordinary rules of construction, is to except out of the preceding portion of the enactment, or to qualify something enacted therein, which but for the proviso would be within it;...'."